Department of Geography, History, and Political and International Studies

 Dr. Robynne Healey, Chair

-The History program within the Department of Geography, History, and Political and International Studies offers:
+The Political Studies program within the Department of Geography, History, and Political and International Studies offers:

-- An honours major in History, leading to a B.A.
+- An honours program in Political Studies, leading to a B.A.
 (Honours) degree;

-- A major in History, leading to a B.A. degree;
+- A major in Political Studies, leading to a B.A. degree;

 Program Checklists and Requirements:

-The Honours program in History allows for a greater degree of specialization in History and is especially valuable as a preparation for graduate studies.
-Also, History students interested in secondary education, who already are required to take a greater number of upper level History courses, may wish to consider the Honours program.
+The Honours program in Political Studies allows for a greater degree of specialization in Political Studies and is especially valuable as a preparation for graduate studies and for those wishing to work in the public sector.

-Admission to the Honours program in History is by application to the Department chair.
-Prospective candidates normally apply at the end of their second year of study, but admission is possible during the third or fourth year.
-To be admitted, a cumulative GPA of 3.0 is required.
-A GPA of 3.0 must be maintained in all History courses throughout the duration of the program.
-An overall GPA of 2.7 is required for graduation.back to top
+Admission to the Honours program in Political Studies is by application to the Department chair.
+To be admitted, students must have a cumulative GPA of 3.0.
+A GPA of 3.0 must be maintained in all Political Studies courses.
+An overall average of 2.7 is required for graduation.